-- 2.147 When a Clinical Commissioning Group (CCG) is considering a person's eligibility for funding, a checklist will be completed to see whether the person needs a full assessment.
+- 2.147 Integrated Care Boards (ICBs), replaced Clinical Commissioning Groups (CCGs) in July 2022.
+When an ICB is considering a person's eligibility for funding, a checklist will be completed to see whether the person needs a full assessment.
 If a completed checklist indicates that a full assessment is needed, this will be completed using a Decision Support Tool.
-If we receive a complaint about a decision where a person has been found not to be eligible at the checklist stage, we should check that the CCG has reviewed this decision. - 2.148 If we receive a complaint about a decision where a person has been found not to be eligible after a full assessment, we should check whether there has been a review by the CCG and NHS England.
+If we receive a complaint about a decision where a person has been found not to be eligible at the checklist stage, we should check that the ICB (or former CCG) has reviewed this decision. - 2.148 If we receive a complaint about a decision where a person has been found not to be eligible after a full assessment, we should check whether there has been a review by the ICB (or former CCG) and NHS England.
 If there has not been a review by NHS England we should signpost the person making the complaint to NHS England's review process.
-(Policy requirements) - 2.149 In this type of complaint, we should record the relevant CCG as the organisation to assess.
+(Policy requirements) - 2.149 In this type of complaint, we should record the relevant ICB as the organisation to assess.
 (Policy requirement)